teks/squadron-commander/design.md

 ===========
 There's already a 'trek' in python 3 in github.

-So let's make it interesting: You are in command of a squadron of starships;
+So, to make this game unique: The player commands a squadron of starships;
 say 5 to 8.
-Each turn you issue commands to each ship to do stuff.
-If you skip a ship, it has automatic simple behaviors.
+As the 'SQC' or 'squadcom,' they issue commands to each ship, but they don't have fine-grained control of the ship's internal processes.

 Should I rescale to one solar system?
 -------------------------------------